South Yuba Rim Hazardous Fuels Reduction Project

 • Protects 418 structures, the Pine Grove Reservoir (a critical community water supply), and a PG&E transmission line serving the region.

-• Sierra Nevada Conservancy (SNC) funding supports collaborative planning with BLM for an additional ~1,800 acres of federal lands within the broader project area.
+• Sierra Nevada Conservancy (SNC) funding supports collaborative planning with BLM for an additional ~1,800 acres of federal lands within the broader project area, on track for completion by mid-2027.

 • Planning work includes environmental surveys, NEPA compliance, and project design to set the stage for future implementation funding.